- Tel 01582 766677

 Workers with up to 5% share in the intermediary (taking into account the holdings of family and domestic partners) are not subject to the rules, unless they receive payments or benefits which are not taxable under Schedule E.

 If you are caught by the IR35 rules, you are treated as receiving a notional salary on the last day of the tax year (5 April) equal to the company's gross income from relevant engagements less certain specified deductions.
-You will have to pay over PAYE and NICs on this notional salary by 19 April and include it on the year end return P35 by 19 May.
-It is evident that there is very little time to process the calculations, and HM Revenue & Customs have indicated that they will not penalise the use of provisional payments and calculations in order to meet the deadlines.
+You will have to pay over PAYE and NICs on this notional salary by 19 April and include it on the year end final FPS return by 5 April.
+It is evident that there is very little time to process the calculations, and HMRC have indicated that they will not penalise the use of provisional payments and calculations in order to meet the deadlines.
 A provisional payment must be finalised by 31 January following to avoid penalties.

 Where a company has relevant engagements and other business which does not fall within the new rules, allowable expenses will have to be apportioned.
 Likewise, if a payment for a relevant engagement covers more than one worker, the payment can be apportioned between them on a 'just and reasonable' basis.